-1. Investment opportunities: investments through participatory notes.
+1. Investment opportunities: investments through Participatory Notes

 Investors who invest through our platform generally do not become direct shareholders or lenders, they invest through a financial vehicle managed by Spreds (called Spreds Finance).

 The main advantage of this system is that, in most cases, shares or loans in private companies are illiquid (meaning that investors cannot sell them) and often not divisible (meaning that investors must invest in multiples of a large amount, for example 100,000 euros).
-With Participating Notes, investors can invest smaller amounts and they can (if they find a buyer) sell their Notes.
+With Participatory Notes, investors can invest smaller amounts and they can (if they find a buyer) sell their Participatory Notes.

-Investing through Participating Notes means that Spreds, as manager of Spreds Finance, will manage the corporate actions related to the underlying assets until the end of the investment, such as issuing Tax Shelter Certificates, attending general meetings, paying interest on loans, collecting reports or organizing decisions to be made by investors.
+Investing through Participatory Notes means that Spreds, as manager of Spreds Finance, will manage the corporate actions related to the underlying assets until the end of the investment, such as issuing Tax Shelter attestations, attending general meetings, paying interest on loans, collecting reports or organizing decisions to be made by investors.
 The voting rights attached to the underlying investment are exercised collectively by all investors in that investment and are then ultimately exercised by Spreds Finance on their behalf.

-2. Investment opportunities: direct investors.
+2. Investment opportunities: direct investors

 3. What happens if a company is listed on the stock exchange?

 If, at some point in the evolution of a company, its shares (or debt securities) are to be listed, these shares (or debt securities) become liquid and divisible.
-Spreds Finance will therefore convert the Participating Notes held by the investors into shares (or debt securities) of that company and transfer them to their securities account, thus allowing the investors to trade their assets on the stock exchange and exercise their voting rights themselves.
+Spreds Finance will therefore convert the Participatory Notes held by the investors into shares (or debt securities) of that company and transfer them to their securities account, thus allowing the investors to trade their assets on the stock exchange and exercise their voting rights themselves.